Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `[offer_reward]`
     1. `INTEGER :0` Amount of cash displayed on the Mission Board as reward.

+- `[offer_ship_restriction]`
+    1. `STRING` A list of ship nicknames that are allowed to take this mission.
+It will be displayed and declined with invalid ship.

 - `[offer_bases]`
     1. `STRING` A list of base nicknames this mission will be visible on the Mission Board.